 - 1.01 The application site is located to the south east of Lenham Road, Headcorn.
-The application site is within the designated countryside and adjoins a number of other Gypsy and Traveller sites which are currently unauthorised with applications in progress.
+The application site is within open countryside and adjoins a number of other Gypsy and Traveller sites which are at the time of writing awaiting appeal decisions / are unauthorised.
 In policy terms the application site is within the countryside but otherwise there are no other policy designations. - 1.02 There is an established, dense native species hedgerow approximately 4 metres in height along Lenham Road and the application site is bounded by a 2m close boarded fence.
-The hedgerow allows for filtered views of the tops of the application site and Traveller sites to the northeast of the application site (1 Green Gates, Oak Tree Farm). - 1.03 This application site in this instance was the 'wider' Greengates site, as indicated in the below image.
+Due to its siting "behind" the 'Greengates' and '1 Long Lane', site views from Lenham Road are very minimal.
+The close boarded fence only allows for views of the tops of the application site and Traveller sites to the northeast of the application site (Oak Tree Farm).
+Views are only possible when travelling along Long Lane. - 1.03 The application site in this instance is immediately to the southeast of the 'wider' Greengates site, which is depicted in the below image.
 This site has since been subdivided.
-The application site in this instance is known as Greengates with the site to the north known as 1 Greengates.
+The site in this instance is known as 'Land Adjoining Greengates' and is situated to the south east of 'Greengates', '1 Greengates' and '1 Long Lane' which also have ongoing applications seeking Gypsy and Traveller development.